9m-pwn/postgis/README.md

 # postgis

-PoC project to test polygon area
+PoC project to test polygon area with a small Node.js server.

 ## Running with Docker